Cyclone Harold: Vanuatu

 Modelling from the European Commission's Joint Research Centre suggested that storm surge heights peaked at 0.8 m in Vanuatu.
 Damage was extensive in Espiritu Santo where Harold first made landfall.
 Ships were grounded on the shores of the island by the rough seas.
 Extensive defoliation and flooding occurred across northern Vanuatu.
 Water shortages and power outages began affecting Luganville, Espiritu Santo's largest city, prior to Harold's landfall.
 Heavy rainfall also threatened the contamination of Luganville's water supplies and washing out crops and roads, especially in low-lying areas.
 As the cyclone made landfall and moved through the city on April 6, the winds unroofed homes and downed trees.
 Some buildings were flattened by the storm, with one reduced to its foundation.
 Approximately 50–70 percent of buildings in the city were damaged; about half of homes suffered significant damage.
 Luganville Mayor Peter Patty stated “We are badly affected.
 We urgently need water, food and shelter at the moment.
 Many have lost their homes.
 Schools are destroyed.
 Electricity is down.
 I'm urgently calling for help.
 This is one of the worst experiences of my life.” following the storm.
 Further torrential rainfall flooded roadways.
 Luganville's municipal council building was destroyed.
 Communications with the city were disrupted as the storm swept through, and the city was further isolated from the rest of Espiritu Santo by floods, debris, and landslides.
 Mayor of the sister city to Luganville, Mont-Dore in New Caledonia, promised to help bring supplies and "exceptional assistance" to help Luganville recover from the devastating cyclone.
 Buildings were also destroyed across the rest of Sanma Province.
 Initial reports suggested severe damage was inflicted near Harold's point of landfall in the southwestern part of the province, with some areas experiencing damage to all structures.
 Shacks along the coast of Espiritu Santo were completely demolished, with some more developed homes unroofed and their walls ripped off or collapsed in.
 No building or structure was left unscathed in some communities on Malo Island.
 Two deaths were reported on the island, and many were said to have been injured.

 More extreme damage was reported in Pentecost, where the storm made its second landfall near peak intensity.
 Entire villages were reportedly destroyed.
 Further aerial damage surveys were issued to assess damage on the island.
 With the health facility Melsisi destroyed and staff housing damaged, the lower floor of another damaged building was used as a temporary medical ward.
 Damage wrought by Harold was said to have affected fewer areas than that of Cyclone Pam five years prior, but overall damage was deemed significantly worse in some areas, particularly Pentecost.
 68% of all structures on Pentecost Island were estimated to have been damaged, while 45% were estimated to have been damaged on Malo Island.
+World Bank estimated the total damage of Harold reached US$617 million.